Skip to Content

 • Hematoma: A hematoma is a collection of blood outside blood vessels, often within the brain.
 Types include epidural, subdural, and intracerebral hematomas, each with specific characteristics and potential complications.

-• Non-traumatic brain injuries: these are caused by oxygen deprivation, exposure to toxic chemicals, and in some cases, infection.
-Non-traumatic brain injuries can be caused by drowning accidents, birth injuries, and medical malpractice.
-Here are some common types of non-traumatic brain injuries:
+These injuries are caused by oxygen deprivation, exposure to toxic chemicals, and in some cases, infection.
+Non-traumatic brain injuries in Orange County can be caused by drowning accidents, birth injuries, and medical malpractice.

 • Stroke: A stroke occurs when there is a disruption of blood flow to the brain, either due to a blockage (ischemic stroke) or bleeding (hemorrhagic stroke).
 Lack of oxygen and nutrients can lead to brain cell damage or death.